TasvirChi/clients-generator/sources/node/README.txt

 $ man 7 semver
 ```
 or: https://docs.npmjs.com/files/package.json
-- Run ```npm login``` and supply the kaltura account credentials
+- Run ```npm login``` and supply the borhan account credentials
 - Run ```npm publish``` to push the new package
-- See new package under https://www.npmjs.com/package/kaltura
+- See new package under https://www.npmjs.com/package/borhan
 - Install the new package and test it some to ensure it was correctly packaged and is working:)